Marketing needs to rebalance humanity and technology with 20/20 vision

 - The Internet would be a worldwide web, a community to draw people together.

-- Mobile phones would put all this power at our fingertips.
+- Smartphones would put all this power at our fingertips.

 All these things happened.
 What we didn’t see coming was that: